wernerglinka/ms-start-docs/src/sections/text-lottie.md

         isDark: false
     text:
       prefix: ""
-      title: "Text Audio Section"
+      title: "Text lottie Section"
       header: "h1"
-      subtitle: "Media Section Composed from Text and Audio Partials"
+      subtitle: "Media Section Composed from Text and lottie Partials"
       prose: |-
-        A section component that renders the controls for an audio source combined with a text area.
-The audio source may be either an mp3 or ogg file.
+        A section component that renders a lottie animation combined with a text area.
 The text area may be formatted with markdown.
-In addition, the audio player may have a thumbnail image.
-The audio player location default is right, but may be reversed by setting the `isReverse` field to true.
+The lottie location default is right, but may be reversed by setting the `isReverse` field to true.

-        Sound Effect by <a href="https://pixabay.com/users/kamhunt-27612606">Kammerin Hunt</a> from <a href="https://pixabay.com/sound-effects/">Pixabay</a>

   - container: section
-    name: text-audio
+    name: text-lottie
     containerFields:
       isDisabled: false
       isAnimated: false